ve9u/vgangireddy/content/posts/sql-5-rules-to-select.md

 Introduce explain

 2\.
-Select most recent login times
+Select the most recent login times

 select the most recent login time by values from the login_info table